Nathanael Greene: Campaign in South Carolina and Georgia

 After the Battle of Guilford Court House, Cornwallis's force headed south to Wilmington, North Carolina.
-Greene initially gave chase, but declined to press to launch an attack after much of the militia returned home.
+Greene initially gave chase but declined to press for an attack after much of the militia returned home.
 To Greene's surprise, in late April Cornwallis's force began a march north to Yorktown, Virginia.
 Rather than follow Cornwallis, Greene headed South, where he challenged British commander Francis Rawdon for control of South Carolina and Georgia.
 On April 20, he began a siege of Camden, South Carolina, and established a camp at a nearby ridge known as Hobkirk's Hill.
 On the 25th, Rawdon launched a surprise attack on Greene's position, beginning the Battle of Hobkirk's Hill.
 Despite having been taken by surprise, Greene's force nearly achieved victory, but the left flank collapsed and the cavalry failed to arrive.
 Facing total defeat, Greene ordered a retreat, bringing an end to the battle.
 Although the American and British forces suffered a similar number of losses in the Battle of Hobkirk's Hill, Greene was deeply disappointed by the result of the battle.

 On May 10, Rawdon's force left Camden for Charleston, South Carolina, effectively conceding control of much of interior South Carolina to the Continental Army.
-In a series of small actions known as the "war of the posts," Greene and his subordinates further eroded British control of interior South Carolina by capturing several British forts.
-On June 18, after undertaking the month-long siege of Ninety-Six, Greene launched an unsuccessful attack on the British fort at Ninety Six, South Carolina.
+In a series of small actions, Greene and his subordinates further eroded British control of interior South Carolina by capturing several British forts.
+On June 18, after undertaking the month-long siege of Ninety Six, Greene launched an unsuccessful attack on the British fort at Ninety Six, South Carolina.
 Although the assault failed, Rawdon ordered the fort abandoned shortly thereafter.
 Meanwhile, Greene's subordinates further expanded Continental control, capturing Augusta, Georgia, on June 5.
 By the end of June, the British controlled little more than a thin strip of coastal land from Charleston to Savannah.
 After resting through much of July and August, the Continental Army resumed operations and engaged a British force on September 8 at the Battle of Eutaw Springs.
 The battle ended with a Continental retreat, but the British suffered more substantial losses.
 After the battle, the British force returned to Charleston, leaving interior South Carolina in full control of Continental forces.
 Congress issued Greene a gold medal and passed a resolution congratulating him for his victory at Eutaw Springs.

 While Greene campaigned in South Carolina and Georgia, Lafayette led Continental resistance to Cornwallis's army in Virginia.
 Although Greene's command gave him leadership of Continental operations in Virginia, he was unable to closely control events in Virginia from South Carolina.
 Lafayette heeded Greene's advice to avoid combat, but his force only narrowly escaped destruction at the July 1781 Battle of Green Spring.
 In August, Washington and French general Rochambeau left New York for Yorktown, intent on inflicting a decisive defeat against Cornwallis.
 Washington laid siege to Cornwallis at Yorktown, and Cornwallis surrendered on October 19.